Telerik-Verified-Plugins/AppleWatch/README.md

 <img src="doc/pages/glance.png" width="268px" height="324px" alt="Glance"/>

-It's recommended that you do something like this on `deviceready` to configure the glance UI shown above:
+It's recommended that you do this on `deviceready` to configure the glance.
+To create the UI shown above:

 ```js
 function onGlanceRequestsUpdate() {